Wolf Biermann

 Karl Wolf Biermann ([ˈvɔlf ˈbiːɐ̯ˌman]; born 15 November 1936) is a German singer-songwriter, poet, and former East German dissident.
 He is perhaps best known for the 1968 song "Ermutigung" and his expatriation from East Germany in 1976.

-Early life
+Early life and education

-Biermann was born in Hamburg, Germany.
-His mother, Emma (née Dietrich), was a Communist Party activist, and his father, Dagobert Biermann, worked on the Hamburg docks.
+Karl Wolf Biermann was born on 15 November 1936 in Hamburg, Germany.
+His mother, Emma (née Dietrich), was a German Communist Party activist, and his father, Dagobert Biermann, worked on the Hamburg docks.
 Biermann's father, a Jewish member of the German Resistance, was sentenced to six years in prison for sabotaging Nazi ships.
 In 1942, the Nazis decided to eliminate their Jewish political prisoners and Biermann's father was deported to Auschwitz concentration camp, where he was murdered on 22 February 1943.

 Biermann was one of the few children of workers who attended the Heinrich-Hertz-Gymnasium (high school) in Hamburg.
 After the Second World War, he became a member of the Free German Youth (Freie Deutsche Jugend, FDJ) and in 1950, he represented the Federal Republic of Germany at the FDJ's first national meeting.